Blayzeing/blayzeTechUtils/README.md

 It's suggested that other git-based projects that use this code include it as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This is how I do it and I try to retain backwards-compatability, but it also means that a pointer to an older version of the source will still point at that and not the later version.
-Feel free to email me if you release a project that uses it, and I'll add it to the (currently empty - I'm still working to upload other projects!) list :)
+Feel free to email me if you release a project that uses it, and I'll add it to the list :)

 ## A rundown of what each folder contains:
 ### agents/